Looking for support for your finance function? Book a time with an expert.

 • Clear connection between financial reports and available funds

-This straightforward approach eliminates much of the complexity that makes accounting intimidating for many entrepreneurs.
-A business owner who can balance a checkbook can handle cash-based bookkeeping.
+A business owner who can balance a simple checkbook can easily handle cash-based accounting.

-1. Improved Cash Flow Management
+2. Improved Cash Flow Management

-• Financial statements directly show cash position
+• Financial statements directly reveal the cash position

-• Immediate recognition of cash flow problems
+• Early detection of cash flow difficulties

 Disadvantages of Cash Basis Accounting